Garathd/vidx-video-sharing/README.md

 # milestone-project-4

 This project is inspired by looking for streams and finding dead links to a TV Show or Movie that you maybe want to view.
-This application is not strictly limited to streaming and in no way shape or form am I promoting or encouraging this application to be used for streaming links it was just an inspiration!.
+This application is not strictly limited to streaming and in no way, shape or form am I promoting or encouraging this application to be used for streaming links it was just an inspiration!
 I want this application to be something else, ideally originally created user content that works with momentum based videos.
-If it's bad then it gets deleted if it's good then it stays.
+If it's bad then it gets deleted if it's good, then it stays.

 If a video link is rated -5 then the video gets deleted from the database unless someone else has saved (reposted) the video to their profile and in this circumstance a reposted (saved) video is only viewable and accessible to the user that has saved it.

 ## UX

-My UX process was to analyze the customers requirements and try and think of different ways to incorporate this into not only just a website but a website that is user friendly and easy to navigate.
+My UX process was to analyze the customer’s requirements and try and think of different ways to incorporate this into not only just a website but a website that is user friendly and easy to navigate.

-The clients requirements are:
+The client’s requirements are:

 - To be able to register and sign into an account
 - To be able to create, edit, delete and view videos on their account